-The trend in retirement solutions is that you must fend for yourself.
-Companies, being for-profit entities are facing the music and closing down their plans because they simply cannot afford them.
+When it comes to retirement resources, you must fend for yourself.
+Companies, being for-profit entities, are facing the music and closing down their plans because they simply cannot afford them.
 The US Government can delay facing the music and keep people in denial that the Social Security system will never sustain itself.
-While people currently age 65 or older will likely not see any changes to their Social Security benefits, they will likely see a dilution in their employer retirement benefits, possibly with a reduction in monthly pension payments or the reduction or elimination of heath care benefits.
+While people currently age 65 or older will likely not see any changes to their Social Security benefits, they will likely see a dilution in their employer retirement benefits, possibly with a reduction in monthly pension payments or the reduction or elimination of health care benefits.
 Those under age 65 should not rely on anyone but themselves for retirement solutions.

 Fortunately, there is a lot you can control that determines your comfort in retirement.
 These retirement solutions include: